 For those of you who can’t unplug, you will be glad to know that many state parks offer Wi-Fi services in their lodge or campgrounds for free or for a minimal charge.

 Sharing in the outdoor activities that state parks have to offer is a great way to bring your family closer together and have tons of fun without breaking the bank.
-Even though it might not be your dream vacation, it will be one filled with so much laughter and fun it won’t be soon forgotten.
+Even though it might not be your dream vacation, a summer camping vacation will be one filled with so much laughter and fun it won’t be soon forgotten.